-These programs, depending on your location, may pay your family member to provide that care in your home.
+Depending on your location, your state may pay a family member to provide care in your home.

 What services are available through waiver programs?

 The services that are available will depend on the state where you live.
-In some states it may even be broken down to the county in the state, you live in.
-Medicaid waivers can provide a variety of services ranging for nursing care, personal care, adult day care, and respite care.
-It is important that families be aware that Medicaid coverage for skilled nursing benefits for home care will most likely be very limited.
-Respite care services will be limited as well.
+In some states it may even be broken down to the county.
+Medicaid waivers can provide a variety of services ranging from:

 Here is a link to Medicaid.gov to learn more